toshiakit/MeCab-Win-and-MATLAB/README.md

 ###MeCab - Japanese Morphological Analyzer for text processing

 When analyzing text, the first step usually involves getting the word counts.
 This is fairly easy with English as you can separate each word by whitespace.
 Japanese texts don't use whitespace characters, so this approach doesn't work.
 Hence you need a morphological analyzer to identify word separations.
-MeCab is one of the most commonly used open source morphological analyzer.
+MeCab is one of the most commonly used open source morphological analyzers.
 You can download it from [Google Code](https://code.google.com/p/mecab/downloads/list).

 ###Installation

 The easiest option is to download Windows executable [mecab-0.996.exe](https://code.google.com/p/mecab/downloads/detail?name=mecab-0.996.exe&can=2&q=).
 When you run the installer, make sure you select 'UTF-8' encoding.

-Make sure installation was successful.
-You can test it on MATLAB as follows.
+You can check if the installation was success as follows on MATLAB:

     % check to see if you can call MeCab.
     % you should get "mecab of 0.996"